Hyperparameter Optimization in Machine Learning: Model-Based Methods

 \subsection{Fabolas}

 Fabolas~\citep{klein2017fast} models the performance $ \ffid{\lambda}{b} $ of a hyperparameter configuration $ \lambda $ across different subsets $ b \in [\bmin, \bmax] $ of the training data.

 Compared to classical Bayesian optimization (see Chapter~\ref{ch:mbm}), we cannot simply optimize standard acquisition functions as described in Section~\ref{sec:acq_func}.
-For example, in the case of expected improvement, the highest improvements are expected at \( b = \bmax \).
+For example, expected improvement without any further modifications tends to evaluate mostly where \( b = \bmax \), since, as discussed above, here we expect the validation error to be lower than for smaller \( b\).
 As a result, this approach would lead to over-exploitation, primarily evaluating configurations at the highest budget.

 Instead, Fabolas is based on the entropy search method by \citet{Hennig2012}, which models the probability

 of $ \lambda $ being the global optimum, where $\mathcal{C}$ are the collected observations (see Section~\ref{sec:bk:hpo:bayesopt}).
 The key idea of entropy search is to select, in each iteration, the configuration that provides the most information about $ p_{\min} $, which we quantify by computing the KL divergence $KL\big[p_{\min}(\lambda\mid\mathcal{C})||\mathcal{U}(\lambda)\big]$ between $ p_{\min} $ and a uniform distribution $ \mathcal{U}(\lambda) $, which serves as a prior assuming that each point $ \lambda \in \Lambda $ is equally likely to be the optimum.
 In other words, entropy search selects, in each iteration, the candidate point $ \lambda $ that shifts $ p_{\min} $ from a uniform distribution to a highly peaked distribution around the global optimum.